 Learning Communities (LCs)

 Learning Communities are for all PLU students.
-At PLU, every residential student (including first-year, new transfer, returning, and upper division) is part of an LC, by year at PLU and/or by theme.
-Additionally, commuting students participate in LCs via the CAVE Learning Community.
+At PLU, every residential student (including first-year, new transfer, returning, and upper division) is part of an LC.
+Additionally, commuting students participate in LCs via the Lutes Commute Community.

 LCs provide opportunities for students to connect with community through co-curricular events and programs.
-New first-year students take a course called “PLUS 100: Transitions to PLU” that is connected either with their LC or another in-tact or affinity group (learn more about PLUS 100).
 Students who participate in LCs have increased community and academic support to promote student success.
 Learning Communities are a valuable part of the PLU experience, adding to the learning that happens in the classroom and beyond!

-2022-2023 Community Directors who oversee building and communities across campus
+2024-2026 Community Director Team who oversee residence halls and learning communities across campus

-The Lutes Commute is a Learning Community specifically designed to support all commuting and off-campus students.
+The Lutes Commute Community is specifically designed to support all commuting and off-campus students.

 Connected space: Located on the lower level Anderson University Center, the CAVE is a great place to hang out, meet other students, catch up with friends, study, enjoy lunch, or rest between classes.